Star Trek TV Blog

 But will Strange New Worlds be able to shake off the shadow of Discovery?
 In Discovery, Starfleet is a dishonest, even criminal organization.
 The planned genocide on the Klingons, Sarek's conspiracy with Space-Hitler and the lies about her true identity were just the beginning.
 The second season added Section 31, a sinister organization that is granted unlimited power, and ultimately the biggest cover-up in the history of the galaxy, the architect of which is no one else but Spock.
 Pike too is a proponent of the big scheme, and only tries to make it more acceptable with a kind smile.
 Rather than attempting to change it, the two are part of the system of lies and denials, of a Starfleet I would not confide in and do not have respect for.
 A series about Pike and Spock on the Enterprise would either have to carry on in this same vein - or would be hypocritical.

-I may belong to a small minority, but I have no interest in the adventures of Pike's reimagined Enterprise (I like the design of the new ship but hate the idea to discard the original).
+I may belong to a small minority, but I have no interest in the adventures of Pike's reimagined Enterprise (I like the design of the new ship but despise the idea to discard the original).
 Strange New Worlds will be covered at EAS like every canon Trek show, but will be labeled as a reboot just as Discovery.
 On a final positive note, perhaps the announcement of Strange New Worlds implies that the Section 31 series with Mirror Georgiou will never see the light of day, speaking of listening to the fans.

 Three More Picard Episode Titles Announced